Sarah627/Java_miniatures/README.md

 - for taking custom input from user, either from console or keyboard input, we are going to start using classes.

-- In java to take user input using three classes: Console, BufferedReader, and Scanner.
+- In Java to take user input using three classes: Console, BufferedReader, and Scanner.
 For now, we will deal with Scanner only.

 - First, we need to import the class, so using the keyword `import` we will invoke the `Scanner` class as follows: